 After testing and iterating, the process of refining traditional joinery began, simplifying traditional joints for smoother computation

-Applying to a Test Site
+Applying learnings to a test site

 Diagramming and understanding Shanghai Art Park